JohanesSetiawan/asr-javanese-api/README.md

 python api.py
 ```

-### 4. Open the link

-Open the link that appears in the terminal.
-The link will be used to access the API.

-### 5. Paste the link to the `index.html` file
+### 4. Paste folder `webui` to XAMPP or Laragon

-Paste the link that appears in the terminal to the `index.html` file, in the:
+Paste the API link that appears in the terminal to the `transcribe.php` file, in the:

 ```javascript
 url: "<FLASK_API>/transcribe", // Flask server API endpoint variable.